Amonsiba/EE282/homework4.md

 _Continued Code from previous section_

->This awk code selects every line that starts with an S at the begining of the line then print
+>This awk code selects every line that starts with an S then prints the starting character (>)
->the starting character (>) with the name of the sequence.
+>with the name of the sequence.
 This is then followed by a new line
 >and the sequence itself.
 After, the pipe and tee function splits the results
->into a the n50 function and produces a file (n50.txt) and also continues the data to the next pipe.
+>into a the n50 function and produces a file (n50.txt) and pushes the data to the next pipe.
 >The next pipe cut the characters at 60 and folds the sequence to the next line.
-Finally, the code output to
+Finally, the code is output to
->the processing file and save it as uitigs.fa (in fasta format)
+>the processing file and is saved as uitigs.fa (in fasta format)
 >
 >```
 >awk ' $0 ~/^S/ { print ">" $2" \n" $3 } ' $processed/reads.gfa \